travierm/biznow-email-service/README.md

 ## Would you release this to prod?

 No!
 Auth is not implemented and the file validation needs to be improved.
-Throttling might need to be added = to prevent someone from spamming the system.
+Throttling should be added to prevent someone from spamming the system.